Gluten-Free Bagels

 Golden brown gluten-free everything bagels arranged in a white basket lined with a blue cloth, served on a wooden board with a spread of cream cheese.

-These easy homemade gluten-free bagels are my go-to when that classic, chewy bagel craving hits.
-Made with yeast, psyllium husk, and a quick boil before baking, they deliver that satisfying texture you'd expect from a bakery-style bagel, without the gluten.
+Made with yeast, psyllium husk, and a quick boil before baking, these bagels deliver that satisfying texture you'd expect from a bakery-style bagel, without the gluten.

 Step-by-step photos can be seen below the recipe card.